-- 1) Your earned income for the year, if you are single at the end of the year, or - 2) The smaller of your or your spouse's earned income for the year, if you are married at the end of the year.
+- 1. Your earned income for the year, if you are single at the end of the year, or - 2.
+The smaller of your or your spouse's earned income for the year, if you are married at the end of the year.

-Earned income is defined under Earned Income Test. earlier.
+Earned income for the purposes of figuring the credit is defined under Earned Income Test, earlier.